Stereoscopic Production at Dzignlight Studios

 (linear or circular polarization)

-Left-eye and right-eye projectors send two different images to the same screen.
+Two different projectors send the left-eye and right-eye images to the same screen.
 Projectors have light-polarizing filters placed in front of each objective lens which correspond to the filters on the inexpensive glasses the audience wears.
+Real-D™ offers single-projector circular-polarization systems that use a syncronized alternating filter in front of a high-end DLP projector.
 New polarized LCD flat screens are available, as well.
 Uses inexpensive “take-away” glasses, and is very useful for large groups of people.
 Most venue/ride films and feature films are displayed using this technology.

-Dzignlight Studios has produced media for dual-projector, linear-polarization systems, as well as for the Real-D™ single-projector circular-polarization systems.
+Dzignlight Studios has produced media for dual-projector polarized systems, as well as for the Real-D™ single-projector circular-polarization systems.

 Specialized projector setup required, dual projector setups must be aligned correctly, and specialized silver-reflective projection screens must be used.
 Specialized media playback hardware is needed.